rust-lang/rust/Configurations.md

 - **Possible values**: `Preserve`, `Crate`, `Module`, `Item`, `One`
 - **Stable**: No (tracking issue: [#4991](https://github.com/rust-lang/rustfmt/issues/4991))

+Note that rustfmt will not modify the granularity of imports containing comments if doing so could potentially lose or misplace said comments.

 #### `Preserve` (default):

 Do not change the granularity of any imports and preserve the original structure written by the developer.